Junos OS Release Notes for PTX Series Packet Transport Routers

 New and Changed Features

-This section describes the new features and enhancements to existing features in Junos OS Release 18.4R1 for the PTX Series.
+This section describes the new features and enhancements to existing features in the Junos OS main release and the maintenance releases for PTX Series.

 Interfaces and Chassis